Larimer County to Move to Safer at Home Level 2

-The Colorado Department of Public Health and Environment has ordered Larimer County to move from Safer at Home Level 1 to Level 2 on the state’s dial as a result of rising COVID-19 case counts and positivity rates within Larimer County over the past few weeks.
+The Colorado Department of Public Health and Environment has ordered Larimer County to move from Safer at Home Level 1 to Level 2 on the state’s dial due to rising COVID-19 case counts and positivity rates within Larimer County over the past few weeks.

-Case counts, positivity rates and hospitalization trends are monitored by the Larimer County Health Department in order to determine whether or not the spread of COVID-19 is rising.
-Larimer County’s COVID-19 incidence rate is 309 and the positivity rate is 6.9% as of Thursday, November 5 with both numbers have increased significantly since early September.
+The Larimer County Health Department monitors case counts, positivity rates, and hospitalization trends to determine whether or not the spread of COVID-19 is rising.
+Larimer County’s COVID-19 incidence rate is 309, and the positivity rate is 6.9% as of Thursday, November 5, with both numbers have increased significantly since early September.

-“We are at a critical juncture with our community response and we are asking all our residents to increase their diligence and limit their interactions in the community,” said Tom Gonzales, Larimer County Public Health Director.
-“The recent increase in cases and hospitalizations in Larimer County mean that we all must redouble our efforts to slow the spread of the virus,” Tom said.
+“We are at a critical juncture with our community response, and we are asking all our residents to increase their diligence and limit their interactions in the community,” said Tom Gonzales, Larimer County Public Health Director.
+“The recent increase in cases and hospitalizations in Larimer County means that we all must redouble our efforts to slow the spread of the virus,” Tom said.

 The main differences between Safer at Home Level 1 (Blue) and Level 2 (Yellow) are as follows: